Skip to main content

 2. Actions are agreed at each meeting and an action plan is circulated afterwards; then at the next meeting progress is reported and reviewed and next steps agreed.
 So this follows a Plan - Do - Check - Act cycle.

-4. Kaplan is committed to ongoing environmental awareness, providing annual training available to all staff.
+4. Kaplan is committed to ongoing staff environmental awareness.

 5. Our Executive Leadership Team provides oversight and allocates resources for effective policy implementation.